telerik/ajax-docs/controls/calendar/functionality/date-range-selection.md

-The **RadCalendar** control provides an option to select a range of dates in addition to selecting one or multiple different dates.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control provides an option to select a range of dates in addition to selecting one or multiple different dates.
 To enable the date range selection feature you need to set the **RangeSelectionMode** property to one of the following values:

 * **OnKeyHold** - Allow range selection by pressing **[Shift]** key and clicking on the date.